CodAffection/Forms-in-Angular-Tutorial-Demo/README.md

-# Angular Inline Table Editing with Asp.Net Core Web API
+# Forms in Angular 8
+Different ways to create forms in angular applications

 ###### Before Running this Project
  1. Install npm packages using 'npm install' command from the angular folder